Caster: Coding a Topology

 Designer provides a graphical user interface for creating and editing terraform deployments through the use of modules.

-When you open a project, you can create a design and add modules backed by git to that design.
-You can also use create variables to be used in the modules settings.
+When you open a project, you can create a design and add modules backed by Git to that design.
+You can also create variables for use in the modules settings.

 Caster Tips